Aiwan-e-Sadr

-The administrative head of Aiwan-e-Sadr is the Principal Secretary to the President of Pakistan, a position being held by Waqar Ahmed since 21 May 2022.
+The administrative head of Aiwan-e-Sadr is the principal secretary to the president of Pakistan, a position being held by Inamullah Dharejo since September 2025.

 History

-Prior to Aiwan-e-Sadr's construction, the Presidents of Pakistan lived in the Prince Palace located on The Mall in Rawalpindi.
+Prior to Aiwan-e-Sadr's construction, the presidents of Pakistan lived in the Prince Palace located on the Mall in Rawalpindi.
 That building now houses the Fatima Jinnah Women University.

 The construction of the building commenced in 1970, and took 11 years to complete.
 President Muhammad Zia-ul-Haq inaugurated it, but he lived instead in the Army House on Jhelum Road, Rawalpindi since he was also the Chief of Army Staff.
-Therefore, the first President to live there was Ghulam Ishaq Khan, in 1988.
-Presidents Farooq Leghari, Muhammad Rafiq Tarar, Asif Ali Zardari, and Mamnoon Hussain also used it as their official residence.
-President Pervez Musharraf never lived in the palace, as he was also the Army Chief, and therefore lived in the Army House, which had by then shifted to the old Prime Minister House.
+Therefore, the first president to live there was Ghulam Ishaq Khan, in 1988.
+Presidents Farooq Leghari, Muhammad Rafiq Tarar, Asif Ali Zardari, Mamnoon Hussain, and Arif Alvi also used it as their official residence.
+President Pervez Musharraf never lived in the palace, as he was also the army chief, and therefore lived in the Army House, which had by then shifted to the old Prime Minister House.

-Currently, President Arif Alvi, lives there.
+Currently, President Asif Ali Zardari, lives there.